 What is marriage therapy?

-Marriage therapy, also known as couples therapy, is a type of psychotherapy or counseling designed to help couples to become aware of their negative cycles.
-Marriage therapy aims to give couples tools to prevent conflict escalation, and to help to repair and to create more loving relationships.
+Marriage Therapy is also known as Couples Therapy.
+It a type of psychotherapy or counseling specifically designed to help couples become aware of their negative cycles.
+Couples seem have the same fights over and over again.
+They seem to be stuck in the same arguments and fights.
+You may have a temporary reprieve where every thing is calm, but within a few weeks or months, you are back at it again.
+Marriage therapy gives couples tools to prevent conflict escalation, repeated fights and help couples repair and create more loving relationships.

 My marriage therapy approach is rooted in integrative behavioral couple therapy, which has been proven to increase marital satisfaction, lead couples to stronger communication, and produce the most long-term improvements in communication between partners.